We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Price: $$

-This kit comes with 50 strips — 10 strips per pack — and is easy to use for those who need to test their pH regularly.
+This kit comes with 50 strips — 10 strips per pack — and is easy to use for people who need to test their pH regularly.
 The results are easy to read by following the chart provided by the kit.

 Additionally, people with diabetes who have to keep track of Candida also use this kit and say they found it to be helpful with monitoring.